Alibi for a Criminal Case in UK

 All kinds of individuals can be alibi in different situations.
 If you have declared you have an alibi and you want the charges to be dropped, the police will investigate that person and your statement.
 Take into consideration that the alibi investigation report needs to contain sufficient information and proof, in order to be presented in the court of law as part of your defence.
 The alibi may be considered a witness in your case, which is why complete details need to be provided.
 Besides that, the investigators have also the right to check up the criminal background of your alibi, and if he/she was involved in serious offences, your case, which is considered easy enough with the help of an alibi, might transform into a serious one.

-Make sure to contact our team of criminal defence solicitors in the UK for further information about the alibi for a criminal case.
+Make sure to contact our team of criminal defence lawyers in London for further information about the alibi for a criminal case.